Connect with us

 1. Cleaning

 The first step in staging your home is thoroughly cleaning it.
 Start by vacuuming the floors, cleaning the bathrooms, and mopping the floors.
-Then, you should move on to washing the walls, baseboards, and cabinetry.
+Then, wash the walls, baseboards, and cabinetry.

 It’s also important to get your appliances as clean as possible.
-Many buyers can be deterred by needing to purchase new appliances, so it’s essential that these items look their best.
-Also, make sure to remove any odors from the home as this can be distracting to buyers who may fear they won’t be able to eliminate it.
+Many buyers can be deterred by the need to purchase new appliances, so these items must look their best.
+Also, make sure to remove any odors from the home, as this can distract buyers who may fear they won’t be able to eliminate them.

 2. Create Closet Space

 Closets appear bigger when there are fewer items in them.
-Create more closet space by packing up some of your clothing or other items.
+Pack up some of your clothing or other items to create more closet space.
 This will make buyers feel like your home has more storage space, which is important to most buyers.

 3. Remove Family Photos